Nicholas Ribic: Arrest and subsequent trials

 In 2000, the Royal Canadian Mounted Police traced Ribic down to his new home in Germany, and he was arrested in February.
 Nine months later, he was extradited to face charges in Canada, where he was defended by lawyer D'Arcy DePoe.

 Ribic's trial began in Ottawa, Ontario on October 8, 2002.
 The trial however unraveled three months later when judge Douglas Cunningham of the Supreme Court of Ontario declared a mistrial on 20 January 2003, after only nine days of testimony.

-Ribic was later tried again in 2005 for hostage taking and allegedly threatening death.
+Ribic was retried in 2005 for hostage taking and allegedly threatening death.
 His lawyer, D'Arcy DePoe, called it "one of the most unusual criminal trials in Canadian history" as it was the first time a Canadian had been tried in this manner.
 "While this is an unusual form of trespass, it is submitted that NATO dropping 2,000-pound bombs on this property was clearly a trespass."

 This time, there was no mistrial declared and Ribic was convicted and found guilty of hostage taking and threatening death and sentenced to three years in prison.
 Two witnesses from the Canadian Armed Forces, known only as Witness A and Witness B, were only allowed to testify by transcript during Ribic's 2005 trial.

 In 2008, Ribic appealed the decision to the Ontario Court of Appeal.
 Ribic's attorney DePoe objected to the fact that the two witnesses from the Canadian Armed Forces were only allowed to testify by transcript.

 The court rejected Ribic's appeal, concluding that Ribic had no connection to the ammunition bunkers that entitled him to defend them from trespassing and that the trial judge's handling of Witness A and Witness B was acceptable.